Free Legal Advice Online

-We provide free legal advice on community care, employment, housing and welfare benefits to disabled people and their carers to ensure that they have access to their rights and justice.
+We provide free legal advice on community care, employment, housing, discrimination, public law and welfare benefits to Disabled people and their carers to ensure that they have access to their rights and justice.

 We aim to respond to enquiries within 3-5 working days but at times the wait may be longer in some areas of law because of the huge demand for our services.